 The required number of clinical hours will be consistent with COAMFTE standards and the North Carolina MFT licensure.
-The successful completion of the practicum/internship requirements is considered to be the most critical experience in the Marriage and Family Therapy Program.
+The successful completion of the pre-internship and internship requirements is considered to be the most critical experience in the Marriage and Family Therapy Program.
 Students will also be expected to actively identify with the Marriage and Family Therapy profession as a student member and participate in local, state, and national conferences such as AAMFT and NCAMFT.
-Additionally, students will be required to furnish professional (student) liability insurance during their practicum and internship experiences.
-To ensure that every student continues to live up to his or her potential as an evolving therapist, all MFT students will complete (10) hours of confidential personal counseling each academic year or every (2) regular semesters while they are enrolled in the program.
+Additionally, students will be required to furnish professional (student) liability insurance during his/her internship experience.
+To ensure that every student continues to live up to his or her potential as an evolving therapist, all MMFT students will complete (10) hours of confidential personal growth counseling for each academic year in which they are enrolled in the program.

-There are key milestones for reviewing the performance of our Marriage and Family Therapy students which are subsequent to the admissions interview, MFT practicum/internship candidacy after 21 semester hours of designated coursework, a minimum of (3) consecutive semesters of the supervised practicum/internship experience, and a comprehensive exit exam prior to graduation.
-Note: All staff or faculty members who serve as clinical supervisors will be approved AAMFT supervisors or supervisory candidates in the mentoring process.
+There are key milestones for reviewing the performance of our Marriage and Family Therapy students which are subsequent to the admissions interview including pre-internship, internship candidacy after 21 semester hours of designated coursework, a minimum of (3) consecutive semesters of a supervised internship experience, and a comprehensive exit exam prior to graduation.
+Note: All staff or faculty members who serve as clinical supervisors will be Approved AAMFT Supervisors or Supervisory Candidates.